-A sampling of syllabi and assignments from recent courses.
+A sampling of syllabi and assignments from (semi-)recent courses.

 What does it mean to dream of a better world?
 Humanity has been imagining Utopia for centuries – long before Sir Thomas More gave us a name for it in 1516.
 But why?
 If Utopia is as unattainable as its very name suggests, why do we continue to search for it?
 What does our constant need to search for Utopia say about us?
 This course offers a survey of Utopian texts from Plato’s Republic through contemporary science fiction films.